-Kodak ended the quarter with a cash balance of \$309 million, a decrease of \$53 million from December 31, 2021.
-The financing transactions entered into during the first quarter of 2021 provided additional liquidity to the Company to fund on-going operations and obligations, invest in growth opportunities in Kodak's businesses of print and advanced materials and chemicals and for corporate infrastructure investments expected to contribute to improvements in cash flow.
+The financing transactions entered into during the first quarter of 2021 and the full draw down of the Delayed Draw Term Loans in the second quarter of 2022 provided additional liquidity to the Company to fund on-going operations and obligations, invest in growth opportunities in Kodak's businesses of print and advanced materials and chemicals and for corporate infrastructure investments expected to contribute to improvements in cash flow.
 Kodak's plans to return to sustainable positive cash flow include growing revenues profitably, reducing operating expenses, continuing to simplify the organizational structure, generating cash from selling and leasing underutilized assets and implementing ways to reduce cash collateral needs.
-Kodak believes the expected cash provided from operating activities, together with the current levels of cash and cash equivalents, available borrowing capacity under the Amended ABL Credit Agreement, available borrowing resources under the Term Loan Credit Agreement and additional liquidity measures will be sufficient to meet the Company's short-term and long-term cash requirements, as further described below.
+Kodak believes the expected cash provided from operating activities, together with the current levels of cash and cash equivalents, available borrowing capacity under the Amended ABL Credit Agreement and additional liquidity measures will be sufficient to meet the Company's short-term and long-term cash requirements, as further described below.

 Kodak's products are sold and serviced in numerous countries across the globe with more than half of sales generated outside the U.S. Current global economic conditions remain highly volatile due to conditions associated with the on-going COVID-19 pandemic, the war in Ukraine and other global events.
 Kodak businesses are experiencing supply chain disruptions, shortages in materials and labor, and increased labor, commodity and distribution costs.
-While manufacturing volumes have improved since 2020 at the height of the pandemic, the economic uncertainty surrounding the COVID-19 pandemic, the war in Ukraine and other global events represents an additional element of complexity in Kodak's plans to return to sustainable positive cash flow.
-The Company cannot predict the duration and scope of the COVID-19 pandemic, the war in Ukraine, as well as other factors such as the ability to continue to secure raw materials and components, the impact of rising costs of raw materials, or how quickly and to what extent normal economic and operating conditions can resume.
+While manufacturing volumes have improved since 2020 at the height of the pandemic, the economic uncertainty surrounding the COVID-19 pandemic, the war in Ukraine, the current inflationary environment and other global events represents an additional element of complexity in Kodak's plans to return to sustainable positive cash flow.
+The Company cannot predict the duration and scope of the COVID-19 pandemic, the war in Ukraine, as well as other factors such as the ability to continue to secure raw materials and components, the impact of rising costs of labor, commodity and distribution costs, or how quickly and to what extent normal economic and operating conditions can resume.

-March 31, December 3
+(in millions) June 30, 2022 nber 31, 021

-(in millions) 20 022 2 2021
+(in initions)

-Cash, cash equivalents and restricted cash \$ 374 \$ 423
+Cash, cash equivalents and restricted cash \$ 353 \$ 423